machman5/essential-launcher/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

-* Forcing ideas, perceptions or thoughts onto other people
+* Forcing perceptions or thoughts onto other people
-* Misuse other people for one's own ideas
+* Misuse other people for one's own perceptions or thoughts
 * Blaming or scrutinizing actual or perceived minorities or majorities
 * Trolling, personal, political or sociological attacks
 * Public or private harassment